Redpen AI | Privacy Notice

 Legitimate Interests – Processing your data is necessary to support a legitimate interest we or another party has, only where this is not outweighed by your own interests.

-Above we have listed two legitimate interests.
-One, sending of feedback surveys, and two sending of relevant marketing.
+We have listed two legitimate interests above: sending feedback surveys, and sending relevant marketing.
 In both cases, we will only send these where you have not objected to their receipt.
-In each email, we will give you the opportunity to opt out of these emails, as required to under the law.
+In each email, we will give you the opportunity to opt out, as required by law.

 How long do we keep your information?